10 Things You Need To Know About Cupid’s Undie Run

 8. WE KNOW IT’S COLD OUTSIDE

-9. D-BAGS GET THE CURB
+9. D-BAGS GET THE CURB!

-You get rowdy, black-out drunk, puke-drunk or wanna grab any body part that doesn’t belong to you – you’re out, no questions asked.
-That includes consensual activity – keep that on tindr, grindr, light sabr or whatever you kids are doing these days.
+We take this very seriously.
+You get rowdy, black-out drunk, puke-drunk or wanna grab any body part that doesn’t belong to you – you’re out, no questions asked, and that includes consensual activity.
+Keep your hands to yourself —Point blank period.

-10. WHY CTF?
+10. WHY Children’s Tumor Foundation?